Welcome to New Trails Learning Systems: Horse Boy Method, Movement Method, Compassionate Behavioral Approach, and Kids Must Move.

 All of the subsequent success of Horse Boy's approaches, and the reason that autists themselves endorse the Horse Boy's approaches and The Horse Boy Foundation, can be traced to this super rational decision to seek direct mentorship from autists themselves.

-When Rupert returned from his interview with Dr. Grandin (a DVD of which can be purchased here), he found that his son's behavioral therapists were doing the opposite of what Dr. Grandin had prescribed.
+When Rupert returned from his interview with Dr. Grandin, he found that his son's behavioral therapists were doing the opposite of what Dr. Grandin had prescribed.
 They were confining Rowan to rooms, trying to force him to sit at tables and desks - were ignoring all Rowan's attempts to communicate that he wanted to be outside and move - and in general were behaving in such an un-empathetic way that Rowan was distressed for most of the session.

 When Rupert told the therapists what Dr. Grandin had advised - to take an opposite approach - the therapists became quite hostile and aggressive.
 Again being a journalist, Rupert was trained to ask questions.
 The relevant question here was: "Why were these therapists suddenly so aggressive?"
 Humans only get aggressive when they are afraid of something, so what could these therapists logically be afraid of?